ErikPGJ/Cassini_LP_Archive_Apps/README_LP_sweep_archi.txt

 The data is already calibrated. filename generator: LP_archive_YEARDOY.dat data format is: [YYYY MM DD hh mm ss U_bias current] all numbers are saved with 6 digits, SPACE delimiter
-units: [years    months  days    hours   minutes seconds volts   ampers] Files are saved in the  Cassini_LP_DATA_Archive/LP_Swp_Clb/ (full path is printed out as the file is being written)
+units: [years  months  days  hours  minutes  seconds  volts  amperes] Files are saved in the  Cassini_LP_DATA_Archive/LP_Swp_Clb/ (full path is printed out as the file is being written)